Maplebear Inc. (CART): A Technical Analysis - News Heater

 CART’s Market Performance

-Maplebear Inc. (CART) has experienced a 2.98% rise in stock performance for the past week, with a -6.36% drop in the past month, and a -20.08% drop in the past quarter.
-The volatility ratio for the week is 3.35%, and the volatility levels for the past 30 days are at 4.96% for CART. .
-The simple moving average for the past 20 days is -1.95% for CART’s stock, with a -7.78% simple moving average for the past 200 days.
+Maplebear Inc. (CART) has experienced a 0.34% rise in stock performance for the past week, with a -8.00% drop in the past month, and a -20.95% drop in the past quarter.
+The volatility ratio for the week is 3.62%, and the volatility levels for the past 30 days are at 4.74% for CART.
+The simple moving average for the last 20 days is -3.14% for CART’s stock, with a simple moving average of -9.11% for the last 200 days.

 Analysts’ Opinion of CART